LegendMaker35/Speed-Typing-Game/README.md

 1. Unzip the folder anywhere on your computer.
 2. Open the folder in VS Code.
-3. Open a terminal inside VS Code.
+3. Open a CMD terminal inside VS Code.

 4. Run this to install dependencies: npm install